rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ## YANG Module Security Considerations

-**TODO - Check that this section is still correct at WG LC, and before/after IESG Evaluation, if the YANG data model changes at all**.

 This section is modeled after the template described in Section 3.7.1 of {{I-D.draft-ietf-netmod-rfc8407bis}}.

 The "ietf-yp-lite" YANG module defines a data model that is designed to be accessed via YANG-based management protocols, such as NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
 These protocols have to use a secure transport layer (e.g., SSH {{RFC4252}}, TLS {{RFC8446}}, and QUIC {{RFC9000}}) and have to use mutual authentication.